Corpus Christi Hit and Run Accident Lawyers

 If you were the victim of a hit-and-run accident in Corpus Christi, the attorneys of Brunkenhoefer, P.C.
 Injury Attorneys could help you get the justice you deserve.
 We firmly believe that those responsible for causing injuries and property damage in a hit and run accident should be held accountable for their actions.
 We stand by victims of these accidents, and we will work hard to see that they get the fair compensation they are owed.

-With over 80 years of combined personal injury experience, the dedicated and compassionate attorneys at Brunkenhoefer, P.C.
+With 25 years of personal injury experience, the dedicated and compassionate attorneys at Brunkenhoefer, P.C.
 Injury Attorneys know how to handle car accident cases, especially hit-and-run claims.
 If you or a loved one has been the victim of a hit and run accident, contact the experienced Corpus Christi car accident attorneys at Brunkenhoefer, P.C.
 Injury Attorneys by calling (361) 888-8808, filling out a contact form, or by chatting with us on our website.

 Do I Need a Lawyer?